Greece hikes gambling taxes, OPAP shares dive

 The tax hike, which comes ahead of an expected ruling by the European Court of Justice over whether OPAP can retain its monopoly in the Greek market, could limit competition in the market, said Beta Securities Hatzidakis.

-"The tax rate -- the highest ever imposed on a eurozone member state -- poses a serious problem to the entrance of other online betting organisers," he said in a note.
+"The tax rate -- the highest ever imposed on a euro zone member state -- poses a serious problem to the entrance of other online betting organizers," he said in a note.

-The government is currently hammering out the details of its privatization programme, a central element in its efforts to reduce its crippling debt burden and meet the demands of its international creditors.
+The government is currently hammering out the details of its privatization program, a central element in its efforts to reduce its crippling debt burden and meet the demands of its international creditors.

 However revenues have badly lagged expectations, with just 1.6 billion euros raised so far from the goal of 19 billion euros targeted by the end of 2015.